 AP 632 Statics and Mechanics Materials 4 Cr.

 A study of elementary, primarily two dimensional engineering mechanics.
 Fundamental concepts and basic laws of statics, force systems, structures, and support reactions for loading patterns.
 Stress-strain relationships to forces: concepts and applications.
 Consideration of engineering materials and their suitability in various structures and mechanisms.
 Students will create a design project at the graduate level that evidences a comprehensive and holistic understanding of two dimensional engineering mechanics.
 4 Lecture hours.
 Prerequisites: MA 107, PS 201 (Spring).

 AP 636 Project Delivery and Documentation 4 Cr.

 This course introduces the basic history and theory of architectural programming, production and trends in the architectural office, including technology and sustainability.
 The project delivery process, and the methods of communication and documentation it involves, provides an opportunity for students to study typical office procedures.
 Students examine architect’s professional conduct as related to various ethical conundrums which present themselves during everyday practice.
-4 Lecture hours.
-2 Lab hours.
+4 Lecture hours and 2 hours of lab per week.
 Restriction: MArch III majors.
 Offered: Fall, Spring.